Skip to content

 Midjourney produces the most aesthetically pleasing images and is easiest to get good results from.
 DALL-E 3 (via ChatGPT) is best for accuracy and following complex prompts.
 Stable Diffusion is free and infinitely customizable but requires technical skills.
 Adobe Firefly is the safe choice for commercial work due to clear licensing.
 For most people: start with Midjourney.

 AI image generation has gone from "interesting tech demo" to "genuinely useful tool" in just two years.
-I use these tools daily for everything from blog graphics to product mockups to brainstorming visual concepts.
+These tools now handle everything from blog graphics to product mockups to brainstorming visual concepts.

-But the landscape is confusing.
+But the market is confusing.
 Each tool has different strengths, pricing models, and licensing terms.
 What's actually worth your money in 2026?

 Understanding AI Image Generation